justintv/Twitch-API/Ingests-Resource.md

 # Ingests

-## Get the a list of Ingest points for Twitch.
+## Get the list of Ingest points for Twitch.

 These are RTMP Ingest points.